 Electives are made up of courses in the minor field, including readings courses, which address specific field historiographies, or research seminars.

 Open elective: 3 credits

 Students may use the open elective to explore a course outside their major or minor, or to do extra coursework in one of their fields.

-The History Department will not accept grades lower that B- (2.7) in UCD history courses toward the completion of coursework for the Master's degree.
+The History Department will not accept grades lower than B- (2.7) in CU Denver history courses toward the completion of coursework for the Master's degree.
 Students who earn less than a B- in the Introduction to the Professional Study of History must retake the class.

 Independent Studies and/or Internships

 Candidates may register for up to 6 hours of internships or independent study, only one of which may be at the 6000-level.
 Students will not be allowed to fulfill the research seminar requirement with an independent study.
 Any independent study at the 6000-level needs the permission of the Graduate Advisor.
 Students interested in pursuing an independent study must find a faculty member willing to oversee their work, and they should expect the workload for an independent study to equal or exceed that required for other courses at the same level.